Staking

 TermDefinition

-Activation QueueNew validators must wait in a queue before becoming active.
-Queue length affects how long it takes for newly staked ETH to start earning rewards (typically 1-4 weeks).
+Activation QueueNew validators must wait in a network-defined queue before becoming active.
+Queue length affects how long it takes for newly staked funds to start earning rewards.

-Activation TimeThe delay between submitting a stake transaction and when the stake becomes active and starts earning rewards.
-Includes blockchain confirmation time plus any network-specific activation queues.
+Activation TimeThe delay between submitting a stake transaction and the stake becoming active.
+Includes blockchain confirmation plus any network-specific activation queue.

 Supported Assets